 REGISTRATION AND INFORMATION DESK

-The registration and Information Desk, located in the Pavilion Landing (in front of elevators and restrooms) will be open:
+The registration and Information Desk, located in ? will be open:

 ACTIVITIES AND EVENTS

 COMMITTEE MEETING SCHEDULES

 SOCIAL ACTIVITIES AND SPECIAL EVENTS

 Please have your presentation loaded on a USB thumb drive in PowerPoint compatible with a Windows PC.
 All presenters should arrive for their sessions at least 20 minutes before the session starts so Session Chairs have time to load the presentations onto the computer.

 A laptop will be available for presenters to preview their presentation to ensure its compatibility with the presentation computers.
 (Location for this is to be determined – please inquire at the registration desk.)

 Exhibits will be arranged ????? for viewing throughout the meeting.

 Student Travel Awards